transcelerate/ddf-home/faq.md

 The DDF initiative involves a multi-faceted program that includes collaborating with the Clinical Data Interchange Standards Consortium (CDISC) to develop a standardized data model and working with lead collaborators and other stakeholders to develop the SDR reference implementation.
 The approach comprises of the following:
 <p></p>
-<b>Standards Collaboration</b> - CDISC has developed a new protocol study definition standard, called the Unified Study Definition Model (USDM), with key stakeholders including engaged technology companies and vendors
+<strong>Standards Collaboration</strong> - CDISC has developed a new protocol study definition standard, called the Unified Study Definition Model (USDM), with key stakeholders including engaged technology companies and vendors
-<b>Study Definitions Repository Reference Implementation</b> - The Study Definitions Repository is a novel central component aimed at facilitating the exchange of structured study definitions across clinical systems using technical and data standards.
+<strong>Study Definitions Repository Reference Implementation</strong> - The Study Definitions Repository is a novel central component aimed at facilitating the exchange of structured study definitions across clinical systems using technical and data standards.
 <p></p>
 The SDR Reference Implementation is a working model of the Study Definitions Repository based on the USDM, and has been deployed as open-source, and is meant to be vendor agnostic.
 <p></p>